 The DE Courts mission statement is: “The Judicial Branch is a co-equal, independent branch of government entrusted with the fair, just and efficient resolution of disputes under the rules of law and equity, and with the protection of all rights and liberties guaranteed by the Constitutions of the State of Delaware and the United States.”

-All the pieces of the DE Court system are supported and managed by the Administrative Office of the Courts which includes the Judicial Information Center and the Office of the State Court Collections Enforcement.
+All the pieces of the state's judicial system are supported and managed by the Administrative Office of the Courts which includes the Judicial Information Center and the Office of the State Court Collections Enforcement.
 Each of these upholds the policies and goals devised by the Chief Justice of the Supreme Court.